GoldZip-Official/GoldZip-Token/README.md

-# HKGX Token - Gold-Backed Digital Asset
+# GoldZip Token - Gold-Backed Digital Asset

 ## 🌟 Overview

-HKGX Token is a secure, transparent, and feature-rich ERC20 token designed to represent gold-backed digital assets on the blockchain.
-Built with enterprise-grade security standards and comprehensive access controls, HKGX Token provides a trusted bridge between physical gold assets and the digital economy.
+GoldZip Token is a secure, transparent, and feature-rich ERC20 token designed to represent gold-backed digital assets on the blockchain.
+Built with enterprise-grade security standards and comprehensive access controls, GoldZip Token provides a trusted bridge between physical gold assets and the digital economy.

 ## ✨ Key Features